Recent Blog Articles

 Hip Replacement: Is the timing right?

 The pain and physical limitations of advanced hip arthritis can wear you down physically and emotionally.
-The decision to have a joint replacement is based on the amount of damage to the joint, your symptoms, and your overall level of disability.
+The decision to have a hip replacement is based on the amount of damage to the joint, your symptoms, and your overall level of disability.
 Here are some signs that it may be time to consider hip replacement:

 Joint health

-- X-rays show advanced arthritis or other damage.
+- x-rays show advanced arthritis or other damage

-- The joint is visibly deformed, bowing inward or outward.
+- the joint is visibly deformed, bowing inward or outward

 Symptoms

-- You have significant pain daily.
+- significant pain daily

-- Pain keeps you awake at night despite the use of medications.
+- pain keeps you awake at night despite the use of medications

-- Pain and swelling don't decrease with rest and medication.
+- pain and swelling don't decrease with rest and medication

-- Pain medications are causing severe side effects.
+- pain medications are causing severe side effects

 Loss of function

-- Pain and stiffness limit your ability to do normal, everyday activities.
+- pain and stiffness limit your ability to do normal, everyday activities

 Are you healthy enough for surgery?